ngs-docs/2021-august-remote-computing/09-automation-snakemake.Rmd

 ```
 curl -L -O https://downloads.yeastgenome.org/sequence/S288C_reference/orf_dna/orf_coding.fasta.gz
 ```
+and it creates a local file `orf_coding.fasta.gz`.

-Note that you can always run the command at the prompt if you want to make sure that they work!
+(Note that you can always run the command at the prompt if you want to make sure that it works, and to find out what the output filename is!)

-To add to the snakefile
+Add the appropriate rule to the Snakefile - it should look like this:
 ```
 rule all:
     input: